Custom Dashboards

 When you set the Period filter for a custom dashboard, you select a date range for the entire dashboard's data, along with a time interval to break the data down by (e.g. daily or weekly).
 Alternatively, you can apply a different date range to each chart in your dashboard using Views.
 This can be helpful for creating side-by-side comparisons of the same data parameters across different time periods.

-To do so, follow the steps in the section above to add a new View to an individual chart; in the View Builder side panel, add a Period filter, then select a date range and time interval.
-To use this same period filter on other charts in your dashboard, make sure you name your View and save it.
+To do so, follow the steps in the section above to add a new View to an individual chart; in the Filters side panel, add a Period filter, then select a date range and time interval.
+If you want to use this same period filter on other charts in your dashboard, we recommend saving the View and naming it after the assigned time period.

 Keep in mind, any charts in your custom dashboard to which you haven't applied an individual period filter will default to the parameters set in the dashboard's Period filter.